 You’ll know this one: “I’m a Toys ‘R’ Us Kid.”

-Notoriously famous for The Satanic Verses, Rushdie got his start in copywriting, bouncing around between a number of small agencies.
+Notorious for The Satanic Verses, which caused a major stir in the late 1980s, Rushdie got his start in copywriting, bouncing around between a number of small agencies.
 In interviews, Rushdie would say how he saw many of his peers writing manuscripts at work, and quickly tucking them away when the boss would come by.

 Rushdie’s most popular copy was written while he was at Ogilvy & Mather.
 He created, “Look into the mirror—you’ll like what you see” for The Daily Mirror, as well as, “Naughty.
 But Nice” for Fresh Cream Cakes (the client rejected the slogan, but then began to use it everywhere including this 1980 television spot).